Viniyoga Clinical Applications Program

 - Professional, business, ethical and legal issues in Yoga Therapy practice

-The AVI Viniyoga Therapist Training Program includes four sessions (three 10-day sessions; one 8-day session) during which you immerse yourself in the learning experience in a supportive yoga community of fellow students, teachers, and mentors.
+The AVI Viniyoga Therapist Training Program begins with an online weekend orientation followed by one week in person at the Ancient Yoga Center in Austin, TX, during which you immerse yourself in the learning experience in a supportive yoga community of fellow students, teachers, and mentors.

 Each session includes lectures, yoga practices focused on clinical application, case demonstrations, small group work, and guided independent study.
-Webinars and telephone conferences occur between training sessions.
+Webinars, online clinics and telephone conferences occur between training sessions.

 Mentoring and consultation are important aspects of the development of the Viniyoga Therapist.
 Each student has an experienced Viniyoga Therapist faculty mentor to guide their development in personal practice and Viniyoga Therapy skills.
-Mentoring includes on-site assessment of the student’s progress in core content and clinical skills development, review of written case studies and consultation at each session, telephone meetings in between sessions and case study teleconferences with Gary Kraftsow and faculty.
+Mentoring includes assessment of the student’s progress in core content and clinical skills development, review of written case studies and consultation at each session, telephone meetings in between sessions, online weekend clinics, and case study teleconferences with Gary Kraftsow and faculty.
 More extensive individual mentoring is available between sessions and on an ongoing basis after certification for a fee.

 PRE-TRAINING HOME STUDY AND RESOURCE LIST